 This form (Form-1) is for enrolling in or changing your election of health, basic life, option life, and long term disability insurance.
 Use this form as a new hire, at Annual Enrollment, or within 60 days of a documented qualifying status change to make your elections.

 This form is for when you have an employment status change including a leave of absence, transferring to or from your agency, terminating state service, and at retirement.
+State retirees may use this form to change their Optional Life Insurance Coverage.

 - Use this form to add your dependent age 19 to 26 to your coverage as a new employee, during Annual Enrollment, or to change your covered dependent’s status when he/she becomes a full-time student outside of the health plan’s service area or when he/she no longer is a full-time student.